-Registration for the 2018 Turf Classic will be through GotSoccer only.
-If you do not have a GotSoccer TEAM account you will need to create one or contact your club or coach for your log in information.
+Registration for the 2019 Turf Classic will be through GotSoccer only.
+If you do not have a GotSoccer TEAM account you will need to create one or contact your club or coach for your login information.
 Registration materials may be submitted once the application process is closed and your team has been accepted to the tournament.
-Registration information must be received by March 7th, 2018 for boys weekend and March 21st for girls weekend.
+Registration information must be received by March 4th, 2019 for the boys weekend and March 18th, 2019 for the girls weekend.
 Please login to your GotSoccer account to upload your registration materials using the directions below:

 1. Log into your gotsoccer.com team account.